 I’ve realized that my normal routine is not quite going to cut it.
-In addition to ginger, echinacea, and Panadol I’ve been focusing on using neti, mudras and restorative yoga.
-This week I have been incorporating Varuna Mudra into my practice to clear up the congestion in my sinuses and chest.
+In addition to ginger, echinacea, and Panadol (eww… I know) I’ve been focusing on using neti, Varuna Mudra and restorative yoga.
+This week I have been using Varuna Mudra in my meditation practice to clear up the congestion in my sinuses and chest.
 I’ve been trying to dial it back in and refocus on my own wellbeing and self-care.

 Practice Varuna Mudra